 Key merino properties:

 Natural odour resistance: Merino wool's unique protein structure (keratin) absorbs odour molecules from sweat rather than allowing them to accumulate on the surface.
 In practice, a merino base layer worn for 4–5 days without washing develops significantly less odour than a synthetic equivalent worn for 2 days.
+Many trekkers report wearing the same merino top for a week of active days before it needs a wash.

 Temperature regulation: Wool fibres absorb up to 35% of their weight in moisture vapor (water in its gaseous phase — what you sweat) without feeling wet.
 As this moisture is absorbed, the keratin molecules in the fibre undergo an exothermic reaction — releasing heat.
 This provides passive warmth when cool, and the moisture absorption keeps the microclimate next to your skin drier than synthetic fabrics.
+The same fibres also breathe well in heat, so good merino is not "winter only."

 Wet warmth retention: Merino retains approximately 80% of its insulative value when wet.
 Synthetic fabrics also retain warmth when wet, but merino's advantage is that it manages moisture more gradually, feeling less clammy during the initial wet phase.